Home

 • can perform core analysis without supervision.

-• can use experimental data in a numerical simulator for history maching and estimating parameters.
+• can use and evaluate experimental data in a numerical simulator

 General competence